This site is under construction. Got it!

 (4) Emergency services.
 The large-scale ground-mounted solar energy system owner or operator shall provide a copy of the project summary, electrical schematic, and site plan to the Fire Chief.
 Upon request, the owner or operator shall cooperate with the Fire Department in developing an emergency response plan.
 All means of shutting down the system shall be clearly marked.
 The owner or operator shall provide to the Code Enforcement Officer the name and contact information of a responsible person for public inquiries throughout the life of the installation.

-See § 120-556: Solar energy systems for complete, detailed information.
+See § 120-556: Solar energy systems for detailed information.